Petchdy/Petchdy/README.md

 ### Hi there 👋
 ## I'm Kulwisit Sakkittiphokhin
 <hr>
+Currently studying at Mahidol University in the field of Computer Engineering.

 <!--
 **Petchdy/Petchdy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.